-Application Submission Deadline: Your organization's AOR must submit your complete application package electronically to EPA through Grants.gov (http://www.grants.gov) no later than May 16, 2016.
-Please allow for enough time to successfully submit your application process and allow for unexpected errors that may require you to resubmit.
+Application Submission Deadline: Your organization's AOR must submit your complete application package electronically to EPA through Grants.gov no later than Monday, May 7, 2018, at 11:59 PM EDT.
+Please allow for enough time to successfully submit your application and allow for unexpected errors that may require you to resubmit.

-Please submit all of the application materials described below using the grants.gov application package that you downloaded using the instructions above.
-For additional instructions on completing and submitting the electronic application package, click on the "Show Instructions" tab that is accessible within the application package itself.
+Please submit all of the application materials described below using the grants.gov application package that you accessed using the instructions above.

-Application Materials:
+Application Materials